‘Grasping at straws’: Buyers say Twitter’s new pre-rolls won’t scale - Digiday

 Yesterday, Twitter introduced pre-roll ads for Periscope videos, and, earlier this month, the platform opened its live-video API with the intention of making it easier for publishers to post live videos.
 Although video is Twitter’s largest revenue generator, buyers are skeptical that clients will adopt the platform’s new video products at scale as it attempts to pull itself out of the advertising doldrums.

-“Overall, this is not a significant ad placement in the grand scheme of things,” said Jeff Kaufman, media group head at The Richards Group.
+“Overall, this is not a significant ad placement in the grand scheme of things,” said Jeff Kauffman, media group head at The Richards Group.
 “It is a quick way for a struggling platform to milk a few ad dollars out of brands while they try to reinvent themselves.”

 The new ads can be placed in front of live and replayed videos on Periscope, and they are only available to the roughly 300 partners in Twitter’s Amplify program.
 Twitter declined interview requests for this story.
 But a source with knowledge of the program said that the ads are of varying length and skippable after six seconds.